 Can All Vehicles Be Flat-Towed Behind An RV?

 No, not all vehicles can be flat-towed behind an RV.
 In fact most these days cannot be flat towed.
 Some vehicles have a four-wheel-drive system that you must disengage before flat-towing, and others have a transmission that cannot handle being pulled for long periods.
-If you’re unsure whether your vehicle can be flat-towed, consult your owner’s manual or a qualified mechanic.
+If you’re unsure whether your vehicle can be towed this way, consult your owner’s manual or a qualified mechanic.

 Which Jeep Models Can You Flat Tow Behind Your RV?